b13/twentythree/README.md

 Note: This extension is compatible with TYPO3 v11 and v12.

+### Configuration

+You have to specify the video domain to be used for building the URLs.
+This is especially important for TYPO3 v12, because the domain needs to be known for CSP.
+The video domain can be configured in the extension configuration.
+It's also possible to reference environment variables.

 ## Credits

 This extension was created by Oliver Bartsch in 2023 for [b13 GmbH, Stuttgart](https://b13.com).